anonymous-k1wi/Kiwi-K-Mixer/README.md

 ## Introduction
 Setting a model mix on an EdgeTX transmitter can be a less-than-intuitive process for beginners, and can still be time consuming for experienced users.
 Kiwi-K (Quick) Mixer is an attempt to solve this problem utilizing the [Lua](https://www.lua.org/about.html) scripting language built into EdgeTX Transmitters

 The Kiwi-K Mixer creates a user interface that prompts the user to provide the channel inputs desired for their mix.
 Upon completion, the mix is automatically written to the active EdgeTX model.
-After creating the mix, the Kiwi-K mixer has addition feature to allow the user to further tune or edit the robot.
-These include inverting the direction of drive motors, inverting the steering, and adjusting the rates of turning and straightline movement.
+After creating the mix, the Kiwi-K mixer has addition editting menu to allow the user to further edit or tune the robot.
+The editting menu includes controls to invert the direction of drive motors, reverse the steering, and adjust the rates of robot turning and straightline movement.
+These editting features are aimed at reducing repair times and improving driving ability.

 ## Installing Kiwi-K Mixer

 *Kiwi-K Mixer is currently designed to with Black/White EdgeTX controllers only (no color screens).*

 ## Using Kiwi-K Mixer
 The Kiwi-K Mixer can be accessed through the "Tools" menu of your transmitter.
-The "Tools" menu can be accessed by long pressing the "Model" key.
-On transmitters with a "SYS" key, the "SYS" key can be pressed instead to access the tools menu.
+The "Tools" menu can be accessed by a long press on the "Model" (MDL) key.
+On transmitters with a "System" key, the "System" (SYS) key can be pressed instead to access the tools menu.

 Use the scroll wheel to navigate the list of tools, and select the "Kiwi-K Mixer" using the enter key.